WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-08-01-use-the-tokenrequest-api-to-create-tokens-in-kubernetes.md

   </p>
 </div>

+With the TokenRequest API in action, you can now confidently create tokens with enhanced security measures.
+Embrace the power of Kubernetes 1.22 and take advantage of this improved approach for all your token creation needs.

-## Use a Service Account Secret Objects to access the K8s Cluster
+## Manual Creation of a Service Account Secret for the Cluster Access

 If you can't use the TokenRequest API, then you can create the secret yourself.
 To create the access token in Kubernetes 1.24 manually, you have to create a service account and bind a role to this account first.
 This is the same code as in my last post: